aziontech/azion-webkit/src/blocks/SectionLogosQuote2Column/README.md

 # SectionLogosQuote2Column

-A two-column section block component combining client logos or images with quote/testimonial content.
+A two-column section block component combining client logos with quote/testimonial content.
 Perfect for showcasing customer logos alongside their testimonials with flexible layout options.

 ## Features

-- **Two-Column Layout**: Client logos/images on one side, quote content on the other
+- **Two-Column Layout**: Client logos on one side, quote content on the other
-- **Flexible Client Display**: Supports both multiple logos in a grid or a single image
+- **Flexible Client Display**: Supports multiple logos displayed in a grid
 - **Quote Integration**: Testimonial content with author information and company logo
 - **Layout Options**: Two layout types - 70/30 split or 50/50 split
 - **Optional Header**: Title and link button support